Scatter3d

 - Determines the rule used to generate the error bars.
 If *constant

-value.
+, the bar lengths are of a constant value.
+Set this constant invalue.
+If *percent*, the bar lengths correspond to a percentage of underlying data.
+Set this percentage invalue.
 If *sqrt*, the bar lengths correspond to the square of the underlying data.
-If *data*, the bar lengths are set with data set
+If *data*, the bar lengths are set with data setarray`. - Sets the value of either the percentage (if

-is set to constant) corresponding to the lengths of the error bars. - Sets the value of either the percentage (if
+typeis set to percent) or the constant (iftypeis set to constant) corresponding to the lengths of the error bars. - Sets the value of either the percentage (if

-is set to constant) corresponding to the lengths of the error bars in the bottom (left) direction for vertical (horizontal) bars - Determines whether or not this set of error bars is visible.
+typeis set to percent) or the constant (iftypeis set to constant) corresponding to the lengths of the error bars in the bottom (left) direction for vertical (horizontal) bars - Determines whether or not this set of error bars is visible.

 - Sets the width (in px) of the cross-bar at both ends of the error bars.